Ahasannn/Multilevel_Textual_Emotion_Classifier/README.md

 # Software Requirements

-The software environment needed to execute the system is given below:
+The software environment used to execute the system is given below:

 * Microsoft Windows 10 (OS Build 19042.928)
 * python => 3.8.5